ChicoState/heartdisease-ux/README.md

   - We obtained both qualitative and quantitative data.
   - The prototype demonstrates good overall usability, with some areas needing improvement.
   - Primary areas for improvement include:
-    - Improving the clarity and content of the "About" page, particularly regarding the AI model.
+    - Improving the clarity and content of the "About" (Now Model) page, particularly regarding the AI model.
     - Reconsidering the labeling of Navbar titles.

   This data will be used to drive design iterations and improve the final product.